alexhowell2a/alexhowell2a.github.io/_pages/about.md

 *In case you're asking, no, I will not announce Project Hangar or the unnamed project until it's time.
 I will not do this crap ever again (GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
 This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority, and I'll start being active, releasing info about it.
 After announcement, the Steam page will be public.

-# Devices I tested/used
+# Devices I tested and used

-Big flex, I know.
 The list only includes phones and tablets.

 - Apple iPhone 13 Mini, 13, 13 Pro Max
 - iPhone 12, 12 Max